itchyny/github-migrator/README.md

 go run . [old-owner]/[source] [new-owner]/[target]
 ```
 Be sure to use this tool before pushing the git tree to the new origin (otherwise the links in the merged commits are lost).

+## Requirements
+- Go 1.13+
+- API tokens to access the source and target repositories.

 ## Features
 - Issues